Visperi/OsrsHelper-rewrite/README.md

 # OsrsHelper-rewrite

 This is a discord.py-rewrite (and highly WIP) version of [OsrsHelper](https://github.com/Visperi/OsrsHelper).
-The functionality is very limited at the moment, the goal is to make the code more readable and hence the progress is pretty slow.
+The functionality is very limited at the moment, but the goal is to make the code more readable and hence the progress is pretty slow.

 # Licence